iden3/docs/mkdocs/docs/protocol/main-circuits.md

 3. Verifies that the credential is not expired.
 4. Verifies that the credential is not revoked (in case the revocation check is not skipped).
 5. Verifies that the provided issuer state for non-revocation check is built from the provided tree roots (in case the revocation check is not skipped).
-6. Depending on the proof of the verifiable credential (Iden3SparseMerkleTreeProof of BJJSignature) determines the proof verification flow and tree roots to verify.
+6. Depending on the proof of the verifiable credential (Iden3SparseMerkleTreeProof or BJJSignature) determines the proof verification flow and the tree roots to verify.
     1. Verification of BJJSignature Proof:
         1. Verifies that AuthBJJ credential of the issuer (signing key) has a protocol-defined schema hash.
         2. Verifies that AuthBJJ credential of the issuer (signing key) is not revoked by the issuer.